Lotteria: History

 The company was founded in February 1972 in Tokyo, Japan, by Shin Kyuk-ho, a Korean entrepreneur.
 Its first franchises opened in Nihonbashi, Ueno and Yokohama in September of that year.
 In 1979, the brand was established in Seoul, South Korea.
 Lotteria later spread throughout East Asia adding locations in China, Myanmar, Taiwan and Vietnam.

-In February 16, 2023 it was announced all shares of Lotteria would be sold to major Japanese fast food holding company Zensho on April 1, 2023.

 Businesses by country

 Japan

-In Japan, Lotteria's most popular menu items are hamburgers, cheeseburgers and teriyaki burgers.
-It invented its other popular item, the shrimp burger, in 1977, which has since been copied by McDonald's and MOS Burger in Japan.

-In addition, the menu in Japan also includes fresh sandwiches and desserts like crepes, apple pie, shakes and frozen cake-sticks.
-The premium cheeseburger is the top selling menu item in Japan.

 In 2005, Genichi Tamatsuka, the former president of Fast Retailing Co. (which operates the Uniqlo brand), was appointed as chairman and CEO during a management restructuring in 2005.
 The appointment was the result of a previous contract undertaken by Revamp Corp, a business revitalization company.

+On February 16, 2023, Lotteria of Japan was announced all shares of Lotteria would be sold to major Japanese fast food holding company Zensho on April 1, 2023.
+In September, Zensho opened a spinoff chain of Lotteria called Zetteria (ゼッテリア).

 South Korea

 Lotteria South Korea was founded in 1979, as part of an expansion of the Lotte Group which also included Lotte Chilsung Beverages, Lotte Food and Lotte Ham.
 Lotteria became the number-one fast food restaurant chain in South Korea.
 The company achieved a 45% market share in 2001 (compared to 20.1 percent for McDonald's).
 Lotteria's success was achieved in part by introducing lines of Koreanized fast food including its now signature kimchi burger, leading to it being seen by most Koreans as a native version of most Western-style fast-food restaurants.
 The company tries to imitate the western idea of fast food through "cleanliness, bright interior, Western pop music as an audio background," with the idea of trying to create "the impression of a 'small piece of America in the middle of Korea'".
 Their business strategy resulted in growth rates of 10 percent in 2006 and 16 percent in 2007; by 2009, Lotteria had 920 outlets across the country.

 In March 2009, Lotteria took full control of the South Korean branch of T.G.I.
 Friday's.
 It had previously invested 10 billion won in the chain in 2002.
 Lotteria also runs Natuur, one of South Korea's major ice cream franchises, itself introduced to South Korea by Lotte in 1998.

-On 27 February 2010, the 'Hamburger Cafeteria' Experience Center was opened in Seoul, KidZania.
-In April 2016, it will open a "Hamburger Cafeteria" experience center in Busan, KidZania, following KidZania Seoul.